 How Much Does It Cost to Charge a Tesla at Home?

-The cost to charge a Tesla at home in Canada will greatly depend on the Tesla model and battery size.
-Another variable to consider is the average per-kilowatt hour (kWh) cost of electricity in your province.
-These are the most recent per-kWh costs for electricity by province — Note: some provinces have sliding scales based on hours and wattage used:
+Charging a Tesla at home in Canada depends heavily on the model and battery size.
+Another key factor is the average electricity rate per kilowatt-hour (kWh) in your province.
+Here are the latest per-kWh electricity rates by province — Note: some provinces have sliding scales based on hours and wattage used:

 With the average electricity rate by province determined, we can now calculate the cost to charge each Tesla model and variant.